brajeshwar/brajeshwar.github.io/_posts/2004/2004-06-12-customized-corporate-courses-in-flash-actionscript.md

----
-layout: post
-title: Customized Corporate Courses in Flash-Actionscript
+# Customized Corporate Courses in Flash-Actionscript
----

 Very recently, I had the opportunity to interact with the CEO (Himanshu Mody) of [Tekno Point](http://teknopoint.info/).
 This centre provides Advanced Flash-Actionscript courses, corporate courses, on-site courses besides its regular course at their centre at Andheri (west), Mumbai, India.
 With their quality oriented approach, I was more than happy to be related to them.
 Some of their prominent clients includes that of ICICI infotech, Mahindra British Telecom, L&T Infotech.
 They have recently launched their Advanced Flash MX 2004/Actionscript 2.0 Advanced courses.